Berkeley Protesters Are Triggered By Ben Shapiro Visit, Say They Need Counselling [VIDEO] | John Hawkins' Right Wing News

 Sad and true.

-The Berkeley police officers had to arrest a few people for getting violent, and where even authorized this time to use pepper-spray of they had to against any violent suspects.
-The city council allowed for it, and it shows that the top dogs in that radical city have created a monster they no longer want around – Antifa.
+The Berkeley police officers had to arrest a few people for getting violent and were even authorized this time to use pepper-spray of they had to against any violent suspects.
+The city council allowed for it and it shows that the top dogs in that radical city have created a monster they no longer want around – Antifa.

 #DEVELOPING This sign is hanging inside #ZellerbachHall @UCBerkeley where @benshapiro will speak, a frequent target of white supremacists. pic.twitter.com/hEbhbZPE1a